 Matt Tipton, owner of HR consulting firm Vanguard Results, was kind enough to speak with us on May 13 about the proposed new new Fair Labor Standards Act (FLSA) regulations that govern salaried employees and who qualifies for over-time.

-* We've updated all links below with the May 18 release of the final rule. *
+* We've updated all resource links below with the May 18 release of the final rule. *

 Download notes from Matt's presentation (updated 5/18/16)

 Matt wanted to follow up with our attendees:

 I realize that the popular view of the upcoming over-time rules and regulations is mostly negative and causing many companies to re-strategize how they do business.
 That said, I’m excited to see that businesses are beginning to look at the rules and regulations that govern our day to day operations.
 One of the core parts of my business is helping companies understand what the rules of the game are and how to comply so they can continue to play going forward.
 Regardless of the changes ahead that have made many of us shake our fists in the air, the reality is that most of us never were and still aren’t in compliance to begin with and the “head in the sand” approach is never the way to go.